This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

 It isn’t about performance or perfection, it’s about relationship.

-It’s a choice, it’s hard, and I don’t always feel like it, but it’s worship – an act of love.
+It’s a choice, it’s hard (don’t miss this post on using your weight loss journey as a way to be a living sacrifice), and I don’t always feel like it, but it’s worship – an act of love.

 So, next time you are trying to muster up the motivation to get up and active, don’t just think about your New Year’s resolutions or that 10 pounds you would love to lose before your cousin’s wedding.